-To change a technology, add or drop a class, a student must obtain the appropriate form from the Student Records Office and follow the directions on the form.
+To change a technology, add or drop a class, or withdraw from the College, a student must obtain the appropriate form from the Student Records Office and follow the directions on the form.
 Unless the procedure is followed carefully, the student's records will be incomplete.